 Contractor Licenses & Permits for a Landscaping Business in Canada

-A lot of things need to be carefully thought out before starting a landscaping firm, including the licenses required to run legally and successfully.
-These licenses form the basis for assuring adherence to regional laws and winning clients’ trust.
+Before starting a landscaping firm, many things must be carefully thought out, including the licenses required to run legally and successfully.
+These licenses form the basis for assuring adherence to regional laws and winning clients.

-To demonstrate knowledge and skill, the landscape business requires specialized documentation, from environmental permits to contractor licenses.
+The landscape business requires specialized documentation, from environmental permits to contractor licenses, to demonstrate knowledge and skill.

 A critical first step in starting a landscaping business and setting it up for long-term growth and success is understanding and securing the relevant licenses.